 Permissioning Knowledge in Guru

-Groups allow you to organize your team and assign different permissions to different content—whether it’s stored in Guru or in a connected source.
-Workspace Admins can manage which Groups have access to specific Sources, Knowledge Agents, Collections, folders, and Cards within Guru.
+Guru allows you to assign different permissions to different content—whether it’s stored in Guru or in a connected Source.
+Workspace Admins (or a relevant custom role can manage which Groups and users have access to specific Sources, Knowledge Agents, Collections, and folders in Guru.

 Collection & Source Permissions

-When workspace Admins connect sources to Guru, they select which Groups can see suggested answers based on that source.
+When an Admin, Creator, or a relevant custom roleconnects sources to Guru, they select which Groups or users can see suggested Answers based on that Source.

 - Click Manage Access.